Ankur3107/ankur3107.github.io/_posts/2020-08-02-Tokenizations.md

 # Observation

 - Multiprocessing with *concurrent.futures* gave the best result, took 3.4sec per 10000 sentences.
-- Multithreading with Spacy also gave better results as compared to the native approach, when I increased processes(CPUs), it took 17.7sec per 10000 sentences.
+- Multithreading with Spacy also given better results as compared to the native approach, when I increased processes(CPUs), it took 17.7sec per 10000 sentences.